Chair of Strings, Wintergreen Summer Music Academy

 Dr. Baldwin has performed chamber music at the Aspen, Cazenovia, Hot Springs, Ojai, Sandpoint, Mainly Mozart, May in Miami, Skaneateles, and Sub-tropics Music Festivals, and internationally in Italy, France, Monte Carlo, Spain, Austria, Brazil, Argentina, the United Kingdom and Costa Rica.

-In the summer he performs and teaches at the Michigan City Chamber Music Festival, the ARIA International Academy, and at the Wintergreen Festival, where he serves on the faculty of the Wintergreen Academy and holds the Leonard Rose Memorial chair as principal cellist of the Wintergreen Festival Orchestra.
+In the summer he performs and teaches at the Michigan City Chamber Music Festival, the ARIA International Academy, and at the Wintergreen Festival, where he serves on the faculty of the Wintergreen Academy and is principal cellist of the Wintergreen Festival Orchestra.

 A passionate teacher, Dr. Baldwin serves as Professor of Cello at the University of Tennessee, where he received the Chancellor’s Award for Professional Promise.
 His former students play and teach throughout the United States and abroad.